carambombox-lgtm/INGRID-CUESTAS-VISUAL-ARTIST/01_The_Tree_of_Life/README.md

-# The Tree of Life
+# Earth We Are and Shall Return
 Folder for concept, cosmology, diagrams, labs and Entelia integration.